ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-1.md

 This talk covers some of the possibilities of proxies.
 Proxies couldn't be used until recently, because it isn't polyfillable.
 It's a feature that needs to be supported by the engine, where reflection truly happens.
 Therefore, nor typescript, nor babel, nor any other JavaScript preprocessor could solve that for you.
-By the way, preprocessors extend your language trough macros, since their magic happens at transpile time.
+By the way, preprocessors extend your language through macros, since their magic happens at transpile time.

 So what is this proxy I am so exited about?
 It's called a proxy after the same principle we use in networking.
 A proxy is middleware that intercepts interaction with an interface.
 Therefore, it has access to the communication stream and it needs access to the interface it's routing to.
 That's very similar to how we can use proxies in JavaScript.
 We can wrap any object with a proxy and define a handler.
 That handler is an object containing traps.
 A trap is a function that 'mocks' a property or function from the object that is being proxied.
-The proxy then knows which actions will be performed (before they are actually performed) and can chose how to handle them.
+The proxy then knows which actions will be performed (before they are actually performed) and can choose how to handle them.
 It could do something totally different or even nothing at all.

 ```javascript